-In no case is it legal to possess or transport an elk, moose, or bighorn sheep unless it is properly tagged.
-The tag must remain with the carcass until it is cut up and packaged as food.
-The tag must be kept for inspection until all meat is consumed.
+In no case is it legal to possess or transport an elk, moose or bighorn sheep unless it is properly tagged.
+The carcass tag must remain with the carcass until it is cut up and packaged as food.
+The carcass tag must be kept for inspection until all meat is consumed or until March 31, 2017.
 No person may reuse or attempt to reuse any tag issued.
 Tags are non-transferable.
-Anyone who harvests a bighorn sheep in North Dakota must have it plugged by North Dakota Game and Fish Department personnel.
 Any person who violates this requirement may be convicted of a noncriminal offense and a \$250 fee.